qiaosongwang/ud_imarker/README.md

 ud_imarker
 ==========

 To use this marker tool, please clone directory to catkin_ws/src and do a catkin_make, then type rosrun ud_imarker ud_rviz_interaction to start the marker server.
+The default fame id is /base_link.